THORACIC SKELETON ANATOMY

 THORACIC FEATURES

-• The thorax features a well-designed framework that includes the costal arch for flexibility, intercostal spaces to facilitate rib movement, and the infrasternal angle as a key anatomical landmark
+Your thorax features a well-designed framework that includes the costal arch for flexibility, intercostal spaces to facilitate rib movement, and the infrasternal angle as a key anatomical landmark.
+These structures work together to protect your vital organs and support efficient respiration through the expansion and contraction of your thoracic wall.
+Below, you will explore the thoracic skeleton bones, the infrasternal angle, costal cartilages, and intercostal spaces.

 Thoracic Skeleton